Parzival7x/Key-Logger/README.md

 nano keylogger.py

-Now edit the log files address to the file you want.
+Now edit the log file's address to the file you want.

 Now add a command to run this python file as a startup application.